vmware-tanzu/cloud-native-security-inspector/USER-GUIDE.md

 | Namespace     | string | The secret's namespace |

 ##### Setting
-Click on "Credential Name" and choose the secret you've created in previous step.
+Click on "Credential Name" and choose the secret you've created in the previous step.
 You also need to specify the endpoint of Harbor and the scan interval.

 <img src="./docs/pictures/create-setting.png">